Yutsuten/notes/notes/language/rust/functions.md

 }
 ```

-To Borrow as a mutable reference:
+To borrow as a mutable reference:

 ```rust
 fn new_edition(book: &mut Book) {